Introducing Monads

 insertSorted :: Ord a => a -> SortedList a -> SortedList a

-Empty = Cons a Empty
+insertSorted a Empty = Cons a Empty

-insertSorted a Cons b bs)
+insertSorted a (Cons b bs)

-insertSorted a (| a >= b = Cons b (insertSorted a bs)
+| a >= b = Cons b (insertSorted a bs)

-might be useful, it turns out that you can’t write a
+| otherwise = Cons a (Cons b bs)Although SortedList might be useful, it turns out that you can’t write a

-correct instance of Functor
+correct instance of Functor for a SortedList.
+Try to define Functor

 yourself and experiment with it’s behavior.
 See if you can figure out why you